kelezoli/30DaysOfSWA/www/docs/Introduction.md

 :::danger

-Some **content** will be highlighted with this strange red to draw your attenton to health risk or other kind of dangers.
+Some **content** will be highlighted with this strange red to draw your attention to health risk or other kind of dangers.

 :::

-### Rolldowns
+### accordions
 There are information that will be too long for one page.
-That is why sometimes we use **rolldowns** in  the text.
-Rolldowns contains information hidden under a short summary and you can click on them to reveal the content.
+That is why sometimes we use **accordions** in  the text. accordions contains information hidden under a short summary and you can click on them to reveal the content.
 If you click again the hidden content disappears.
 Try it below.
 <details><summary>CLICK ME - can be followed by a short summary  like this... </summary>
 <p>
 Click on the fruit names to see how to change between tabs